zopefoundation/RestrictedPython/docs/update_notes.rst

 Targeted Versions to support ............................

-For a RestrictedPython 4.0.0+ Update we aim to support only current Python Versions:
+For a RestrictedPython 4.0.0+ Update we aim to support only current Python Versions (under active Security Support):

 * 2.6
 * 2.7